sbarbari/voltha-perf-base/PITCHME.md

 ### 3 - Test Scenarios

-This section describes the different scenarios that have been executed.

 * The performance test scripts are executed from the host server, i.e. outside of the virtual cluster, to avoid additional strain on the system.
 * The VOLTHA system is deployed with the minimal set of components required by the individual scenarios